What is coronavirus?

 - 97.5% of people infected with SARS-CoV-2 who have symptoms will do so within 11.5 days of SARS-CoV-2 exposure.

 - Some people are infected but do not show symptoms, or have very mild symptoms.

-- Approximately 80% of people recover without needing special treatment (though can have very unpleasant symptoms).
+- Approximately 4 out of 5 of people recover after illness without needing special treatment (though they can have very unpleasant symptoms while they are sick).

 - Approximately 1 in 5 or 6 people get severely unwell, have trouble breathing and need hospital care.

 - Some people, even after mild disease, may experience post-COVID conditions.
 Post-COVID conditions are a wide range of new, returning, or ongoing health problems people can experience four or more weeks after first being infected with the virus that causes COVID-19.

 - Post-COVID conditions can present as different types and combinations of health problems for different lengths of time.

 What should I do if I feel unwell?